Undergraduate study | Arabic

 Available in multiple degree combinations, our programmes are designed to give you a thorough grounding in both classical and modern Arabic, giving you access to a wide range of original material, from pre-Islamic poetry and Islamic religious texts, to Arabic novels and television.

-Study with us and you’ll be part of a small, friendly community of staff and students, with great links to the Alwaleed Centre, fantastic resources, and a regular programme of workshops, film screenings and guest seminars, all within a School passionate about languages, literatures and cultures from around the globe.
+Study with us and you’ll be part of a friendly international community, with great links to the Alwaleed Centre for the Study of Islam in the Contemporary World, fantastic resources (including our own library), and a regular programme of workshops, film screenings and guest seminars.

 In language tutorials, the groups are small and you get lots of personal attention.
 I appreciate the very high teaching standards offered and the enthusiasm and welcoming attitude of the staff.
 Lectures and tutorials are interesting, informative and fun.